All state courts and all federal district courts in California

-Beth is a Shareholder in the firm’s Labor and Employment Group.
+Beth is a Shareholder and chair of the firm’s Labor and Employment Group.
 She is admitted to practice law in the states of California and Washington.

-Based on her many years of experience as an employment litigator and her specialized training and certification from Cornell University’s ILR School in employment mediation, Beth has the skills and expertise to provide trusted and effective mediation services exclusively in the area of employment disputes.
-Beth assists parties in resolving virtually every type of employment claim, including but not limited to: harassment, discrimination, and retaliation claims; wrongful termination claims; failure to accommodate and statutory leave violations; whistleblowing claims; wage and hour claims; invasion of privacy claims; and other statutory, tort and contract claims.
+Based on her many years of experience as an employment attorney and her specialized training and certification from Cornell University’s ILR School in employment mediation, Beth provides trusted and effective mediation services exclusively in the area of employment disputes.

 Publications & Teaching Experience